ACE Program – Frequently Asked Questions

 Yes, Harcum College is accredited by Middle States Commission on Higher Education.

-Can you help me continue to a Bachelor’s degree program when I graduate?
+Can you help me transfer to a Bachelor’s degree program when I graduate?
 Will my credits be transferable?

 Yes.
 Current articulation agreements between Harcum College and four year colleges can be found here.
 These colleges and universities have agreed to transfer credits earned at Harcum College to the relevant Bachelor’s degree program.